DataShades/ckanext-files/README.md

 what about different owners?
 What if file owned by other entity, like resource or dataset?

 Out of the box, nobody can access such files.
-But there are two config options that modify this restriction. `ckanext.files.owner.cascade_access = ENTITY_TYPE` gives access to file owned by entity if user already has access to entity itself.
+But there are three config options that modify this restriction.

+`ckanext.files.owner.cascade_access = ENTITY_TYPE ANOTHER_TYPE` gives access to
+file owned by entity if user already has access to entity itself.
 Use words like `package`, `resource`, `group` instead of `ENTITY_TYPE`.

 For example: file is owned by *resource*.
 If cascade access is enabled, whoever has access to `resource_show` of the *resource*, can also see the file owned by this resource.
 If user passes `resource_update` for *resource*, he can also modify the file owned by this resource, etc.

+Important: be careful and do not add `user` to `ckanext.files.owner.cascade_access`.
+User's own files are considered private and most likely you don't really need anyone else to be able to see or modify these files.

 The second option is `ckanext.files.owner.transfer_as_update`.
-By default, there is no auth function that gives user cascade permission to modify ownership of the file.
-But when transfer-as-update enabled together with cascade access, any user who has `resource_update`, can also modify ownership of the file owned by *resource*.

-Be careful and do not add `user` to `ckanext.files.owner.cascade_access`.
-User's own files are considered private and most likely you don't really need anyone else to be able to see or modify these files.
+When transfer-as-update enabled, any user who has `<OWNER_TYPE>_update` permission, can transfer own files to this `OWNER_TYPE`.
+Intead of using this option, you can define `<OWNER_TYPE>_file_transfer`.

+And the third option is `ckanext.files.owner.scan_as_update`.
+Just as with ownership transfer, it gives user permission to list all files of the owner if user can `<OWNER_TYPE>_update` it.
+Intead of using this option, you can define `<OWNER_TYPE>_file_scan`.

 ### Ownership transfer